 Use Gray For Your Flooring

-Gray is becoming a popular color for flooring, and the muted choice in this living room gives the room a soft feeling and allows gray to be used throughout the space without being overwhelming.
+Gray is becoming a popular color for flooring, and the muted choice in this living room gives the space a soft feeling and allows gray to be used throughout the space without being overwhelming.
 Also featuring a mid-century modern Aniline Leather Lounge Chair.

 Make a Room Look Dreamy